chriswang12/chriswang12.github.io/_posts/2017-01-01-welcome-to-millennial.md

 ---
 layout: post
-title: "Welcome to Millennial!"
+title: "大同"
-author: "Paul Le"
+author: "王十二"
 categories: documentation
 tags: [documentation,sample]
-image: cuba-1.jpg
+image: guizhou-01.webp
 ---

 Millennial is a minimalist Jekyll theme.
 The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
 Below you can find everything you need to get started.